vita-rust/cargo-vita/README.md

 assets = "static"
 # Optional, this is the default
 build_std = "std,panic_unwind"
 # Optional, true by default.
-Will strip debug symbols from the resulting elf
+Will strip debug symbols from the resulting elf when enabled.
 strip = true
 # Optional, this is the default
 vita_strip_flags = ["-g"]